Natural Soaps

 So if you forgot a natural soap at the bottom of your bathroom drawer and take it out after, say a year or more, there is a chance the soap smells rancid oil and bear some DOS.

 DOS, has no effect on the cleaning power of the soap, nor undesirable effects on our skin, just that it makes the soap smells bad.
-You can just cut away the orange spots and the soap can still be used.
+You can just cut away the orange spots and the soap can still be used, or use them to wash other household items.

 Article by KA LAB